BrianWeiHaoMa/BrianWeiHaoMa/README.md

 All I want to do is predict the future with pinpoint accuracy.
-Not too much to ask.